efecanbatur/BSFC-Mapper/README.md

 # BSFC Map Generator

 ## Overview
 BFSC.py Generates a synthetic Brake Specific Fuel Consumption (BSFC) contour map, modeled for the 75 HP engine of a 2013 Opel Corsa 1.3 CDTi by default.
+Requires torque-RPM curve input.

 ## What is BSFC?
 Brake Specific Fuel Consumption is a metric that evaluates the thermodynamic efficiency of an internal combustion engine, expressed in grams per kilowatt-hour (g/kWh).
 Lower numbers indicate higher efficiency.